Processing Your Payment

 Repaired Babb’s covered bridge reopens ahead of schedule

-The Babb’s Bridge, connecting Gorham and Windham on Hurricane Road is now open to traffic again after repairs were completed by the Maine Department of Transportation.
+The Babb’s Bridge, connecting Gorham and Windham on Hurricane Road, has reopened to traffic after repairs were completed by the Maine Department of Transportation.

-The covered bridge was severely damaged in August 2024 when a dump truck which exceeded the 3-ton limit fell through the wooden base of the structure, into the Presumpscot River.
+The covered bridge was severely damaged in August 2024 when a dump truck which exceeded the three-ton limit fell through the wooden base of the structure, into the Presumpscot River.

-For this repair, MDOT Director of Communications Paul Merrill told Mainebiz that repair costs totaled $110,000 and that the work was finished ahead of schedule, adding that in addition to structural repairs, “We also replaced the deck and the [ornamental] doors while we were out there.”
+For this repair, Maine DOT Director of Communications Paul Merrill told Mainebiz that costs totaled $110,000 and that the work was finished ahead of schedule.

 Sign up for Enews